OGR-67/Movie_Picker/README.md

 ### Create migration

 - be sure to have the virtual environment activated
-- run `flask db migrate -m "message" --skip Movie` to create a migration
+- run `flask db revision -m "message"` to create a migration

-movies table is skipped because table is already created with raw sql Model Movie is still used in `feed_db.py` script.

 To apply migrations run `flask db upgrade`
 To revert last migration run `flask db downgrade`